SoftUni-Internal/interactive-content/EN/04-Exam-Preparation/01-Problem.md

 - "Successful registrations: \{successfulRegistrationsCount\}"

 ### Input
-- On the first line - n - the count of inputs.
+- On the first line, you will receive **n** - the count of inputs.
-- On the next n lines - input that you have to check if it has a valid registration.
+- On the next **n** lines - input that you have to check for valid registrations

 ### Output
-- Print all results from each input, each on a new line.
+- Print all results from each input, each on a new line
-- In the end print the count of successful registrations
+- In the end, print the count of successful registrations

 ### Example
 | **Input** | **Output** |